U.S. Department of State Seal

 Intercountry adoptions of children with special needs or medical conditions follow the same procedures as other Convention adoptions.

 PAPs can foster a child in India, after presenting a “No Objection Certificate” (NOC) from CARA and submitting a Pre-Adoption Foster Care Undertaking to the SAA (please refer to Section 16 (2) of CARA’s 2017 Adoption Regulations).
-(Note: CARA will not issue the NOC until they have received an Article 5/17 letter from the U.S. Embassy in New Delhi.)
+(Note: CARA will not issue the NOC until they have received an Article 5/17 letter from U.S. Embassy New Delhi.)

 CARA does not process cases involving the adoption of Tibetan children.
 If PAPs wish to adopt or gain guardianship of a Tibetan child residing in India, they should consult with the Indian Ministry of External Affairs.

-Caution: PAPs should be aware that not all children in orphanages or children’s homes are eligible for adoption.
+Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when possible.
 In such cases, the birth parent(s) have not relinquished their parental rights or consented to the adoption of their child(ren).

 How to Adopt